Tourism Relief Fund (TRF)

 grant_eligibility_criteria|eligible_expenses

-- Creating, adapting, and enhancing protocols and infrastructure for health and safety requirements
+- Creating and enhancing protocols and permanent infrastructure to meet health and safety requirements for visitors and employees.

-- Innovative tourism offerings for local and domestic visitors
+- Developing innovative tourism offerings attractive to local and domestic visitors for businesses previously reliant on international markets.

-- Modernizing operations, attractions, and online sales services
+- Modernizing operations, attractions, implementing greening initiatives, and expanding online sales services.

-- Developing capacity for more inclusive tourism experiences
+- Developing capacity for more inclusive tourism experiences, such as staff training and gender-neutral facilities.

-- Developing and executing tourism economic recovery plans
+- Implementing tourism economic development recovery plans in anticipation of post-pandemic travel.

-- Strategies to re-activate downtown cores, main streets, and business districts
+- Activating and animating downtown cores, main streets, and business districts through public art and mixed-use spaces.

-- Market expansion activities for key enterprises critical to local economic vitality
+- Supporting the scale-up and market expansion activities for key tourism enterprises vital to the local economy.

 grant_eligibility_criteria|zone